 What's missing from today's enterprise learning?
 Driving and measuring curiosity

 Reporting and analytics found in existing enterprise Learning Management Systems (LMSs) and Learning Experience Systems (LXPs) (like Docebo, Cornerstone OnDemand or Degreed) measure the total time spent on internally produced learning or 3rd party courses (Linkedin learning, Udacity).
 In some cases, these learning systems also look at the perceived difficulty, duration, quality and type of content (video, course, article) and award point values as a multiplier to time spent.
 Employees are then matched to skills based on what skills the content is meant to impart and then assessed to determine if they are a match for any available internal job openings.
+Even picking which job is right for you.
+Eightfold.ai use’s AI to predict what current and future job a given employee should be hired/ recruited for based on analysis of their previous training and performance as well as which mentor could best help them.
+All done automatically.
 This certainly lets companies understand where employees fit in the organization.
 But none of this shows how bored or excited employees are with the received content or how engaged they were as they viewed the content.
 Skill based metrics simply don’t measure or have any mechanism to drive employee curiosity.

 Employee excellence depends on curiosity

-This is why we believe focusing on driving and measuring curiosity is so important and has been a focus for us at Feathercap.
-The technology is now available to make this a reality for everyone wishing to drive curiosity at their company.
+This is why we believe focusing on driving and measuring curiosity is so important and has been a focus for us at Feathercap to internally measure and use to improve our user experience.
+Feathercap is now available to make this a reality for everyone wishing to drive curiosity at their company.

 Copyright © 2022 Feathercap Inc.